 We constantly publish articles about Agile methodology, Scrum, Kanban, TDD, CI, Unit testing, etc. But we haven’t spoken that much about Extreme programming.
 Therefore this time I decided to write about XP as another Agile methodology.

-Like we said, Extreme Programming is one of Agile methodologies.
-It shares all Agile principles including strong customer involvement into the software development process, good communication inside of the teams, and iterative cycles of development.
+As we said, Extreme Programming is one of the Agile methodologies.
+It shares all Agile principles including strong customer involvement in the software development process, good communication inside of the teams, and iterative cycles of development.

 Extreme Programming is about putting individuals and interactions over processes and tools, working software over documentation, customer collaboration over contract negotiation, and responding to change over following a plan.
 It is based on values of simplicity, communication, feedback, courage, and respect.
 It works by bringing the whole team together in the presence of simple practices, with enough feedback to enable the team to see where they are and to tune the practices to their unique situation.

 In Extreme Programming, instead of delivering everything you could possibly want on some date far in the future, this process delivers the software you need as you need it.
 Extreme Programming empowers your developers to confidently respond to changing customer requirements.

 Extreme programming was the first Agile method to truly challenge traditional Waterfall methods.
 It changed traditional requirements-gathering techniques, brought testing to the forefront of the delivery process, and helped popularize core software engineering practices like automated testing, refactoring, continuous integration (CI), and test-driven development (TDD).